-These classes are used to produce status files \$class..status in the /mars/ and/or in the /mars/resource-mydata/ directory / directories.
+The classes may be used to produce status files \$class..status in the /mars/ and/or in the /mars/resource-mydata/ directory / directories.

 When you create a file \$class..log in parallel to any \$class..status, the .log file will be appended forever with the same messages as in .status.
 The difference is that .status is regenerated anew from an empty starting point, while .log can (potentially) increase indefinitely unless you remove it, or rename it to something else.